-All matter and energy has a vibration, which affects your chemistry, structure, function, electromagnetic vibration and brilliance.
+All matter and energy has a vibration, which affects our body’s chemistry, structure, function, electromagnetic vibration and brilliance.
 Today’s tap water is ‘dead water’.
 It’s molecular structure and ability to carry chemical elements such as oxygen and nutrients is very poor.

 Any essential nutrients that may be in the water are most often locked up and bound to chemicals and debris that render them useless or of little benefit.

 Let’s consider the water options available to us…

 You can evaporate off chlorine and kill some micro-organisms by boiling water.
 However other chemicals and all the dissolved solids remain, along with endotoxins from the killed bacteria.
 These endotoxins can produce pyrogens, which are more harmful than the live bacteria they replace.